ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 The JOSE set of standards established JSON-based container formats for [Keys](https://datatracker.ietf.org/doc/rfc7517/), [Signatures](https://datatracker.ietf.org/doc/rfc7515/), and [Encryption](https://datatracker.ietf.org/doc/rfc7516/).
 They also established [IANA registries](https://www.iana.org/assignments/jose/jose.xhtml) to enable the algorithms and representations used for them to be extended.
 Since those were created, newer cryptographic algorithms that support selective disclosure and unlinkability have matured and started seeing early market adoption.

 This document adds to the JOSE family by standardizing a new container format very similar in purpose and design to a JWS, called a _JSON Web Proof (JWP)_.
-It adds support for the new algorithms by way of containing multiple individual payloads instead of a singular one as well as an additional derivation step to apply the privacy preserving selection and computation.
+It adds support for the new algorithms by way of containing multiple individual payloads instead of a singular one as well as an additional proof-generation step to apply the privacy preserving selection and computation.

 {mainmatter}